big-data-lab-umbc/Reproducible_and_portable_app_in_cloud/README.md

 optional arguments:
   -h, --help            show this help message and exit --execution_history EXECUTION_HISTORY
-                        Folder name of execution history to reproduce --one_click           Allow one_click execution to be used by RPAC, implies '--one_click'
+                        Folder name of execution history to reproduce.
+  --one_click           Allow one_click execution to be used by RPAC, implies
-  --terminate           Terminate all cloud resources after execution
+                        '--one_click'.
+Note this argument will terminate all cloud resources after execution finished.
-                        finished, implies '--terminate'
+  --terminate           Terminate all cloud resources, implies '--terminate'.
 ```

 To use RPAC toolkit, make the following changes to your configuration: